palantir/tslint/docs/develop/custom-rules/migration.md

 ## Using `WalkContext<T>` and `Rule#applyWithFunction`
-If you have a rule with a pretty simple implementation, you don't need to declare a class which extends a Walker class.
+If you have a rule with a pretty simple implementation, you don't need to declare a class which extends the `Walker` class.
+Instead, you can define a callback function that accepts following arguments:

+- `ctx: WalkContext<T>`: An object containing rule information, the `ts.sourceFile` object, and functions for adding failures
+- `rule: T` (optional): An object containing the parsed rule arguments

+Use this callback as an argument to `applyWithFunction`.

 Let's look at `no-null-keyword` as an example:
 ```ts
 import * as ts from "typescript";